abrasive/shairport/README.md

-Shairport Sync (Development Branch)
+Shairport Sync
 =============
 Shairport Sync emulates an AirPort Express for the purpose of streaming audio from iTunes, iPods, iPhones, iPads and AppleTVs.
 Audio played by a Shairport Sync-powered device stays synchronised with the source and hence with similar devices playing the same source.
 In this way, synchronised multi-room audio is possible without difficulty.
 (Hence the name Shairport Sync, BTW.)

 Shairport Sync does not support AirPlay video or photo streaming.

-This branch — "development" — is unstable.
-To access the stable branch, please switch to the "master" branch.
+This branch -- "master" -- is the stable branch of Shairport Sync.
+To access the development version, please switch to the "development" branch.

 More Information
 ----------